DaWeba02/DaWeba02/README.md

 - ❓ Ask me about anything related to QA engineering and testing in .NET

-- ⚡ Fun fact: No fun fact here... xddd
+- ⚡ Fun fact: My instagram FYP is broken :(

 <br/>